tidyverse/tidyverse.org/content/articles/2018-12-dplyr-0-8-0-release-candidate.markdown

-A new release of dplyr (0.8.0) is on the horizon, and since it is a major release with some potential disruption, we'd love for the community to try it out, give us some feedback and [report issues](https://github.com/tidyverse/dplyr/issues) before we submit to CRAN.
+A new release of dplyr (0.8.0) is on the horizon, roughly planned for early January 2019.

+Since it is a major release with some potential disruption, we'd love for the community to try it out, give us some feedback and [report issues](https://github.com/tidyverse/dplyr/issues) before we submit to CRAN.
 This version represents about nine months of development, making dplyr more